SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     import { ClientMode } from "./components/ClientMode";
     ```

-<a name="UpdateResourceStrings"></a>

 ### Update the resource strings

-To compile the solution, you need to update the *mystrings.d.ts* file under the *src/webparts/graphConsumer/loc* folder of the solution.
+To compile the solution, you need to update the **mystrings.d.ts** file under the **./src/webparts/graphConsumer/loc** folder of the solution.

 1. Rewrite the interface that defines the resource strings with the following code.